syednuman42/Syed-Numan-Portfolio/README.md

 # Project 3: CHURN ANALYSIS AND CLASSIFICATION

+### Background of the data: The data set includes information about
+- Customers who left within the last month – the column is called Churn
+- Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+- Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+- Demographic info about customers – gender, age range, and if they have partners and dependents

 ### Objective:
 - To analyze the characteristics of the customers that discontinued a service (churned).